Grobari: 1950-1970s

 By the late 1950s and early 1960s, the first flags appeared, while the 1970s brought the introduction of chants, large banners, and the official adoption of the name Grobari.
 These years marked the true 'birth' of Grobari as an organized group.
 The excitement surrounding Partizan's early European competitions, including the first-ever European Cup match played between Partizan and Sporting CP, attracted many new fans, adding to the growing energy in the stands.
 The 1966 European Cup final, played between Partizan and Real Madrid, further boosted the club's popularity, introducing even more supporters.
 Their loyalty and dedication remained strong even during the club's downturn in results, with growing crowds continuing to gather at every match.

 1980s

 The 1980s marked a period of dominance and expansion for the Grobari, in terms of their numbers, organization, and influence.
-This avant-garde generation, known as "Punitive Expedition", became synonymous with the emergence of a young and tough breed of supporters and set the foundation for what would become the enduring identity of the Grobari for generations to come.
-In large, unrelenting groups, they followed Partizan to every away game, driven by their slogan, "With Partizan to the Grave".
+This avant-garde generation, known as "Punitive Expedition", became synonymous with the emergence of a young and aggresive supporters and set the foundation for what would become the enduring identity of the Grobari for generations to come.
+They followed Partizan to every away game, driven by their slogan, "With Partizan to the Grave".
 Remarkably, this generation never truly left the stands, cementing their reputation as the most loyal and extreme fanbase.